adeharo9/cpp-dotenv/README.md

 ![version 4.8](https://img.shields.io/badge/version-4.8-blue "version 4.8")

-This project holds a copy of the [ANTLR4 C++ runtime](https://github.com/antlr/antlr4/tree/4.8/runtime/Cpp) as an independent repository, in order to be imported as submodule or subtree and to be linked to by means of CMake targets.
+This project holds a copy of the [ANTLR4 C++ runtime](https://github.com/antlr/antlr4/tree/4.8/runtime/Cpp) as a standalone library, in order to be imported and to be linked to by means of CMake targets.

+The source code under the `runtime/src` directory comes directly from the [official ANTLR4 C++ runtime](https://github.com/antlr/antlr4/tree/4.8/runtime/Cpp).

 This version of the ANTLR4 C++ runtime **is intended to**: